FIX: Adobe Creative Cloud installer failed to initialize

 - All you have to do is remove all the files related to Adobe Creative Cloud, so make sure you select the right option.

-- Re-run the installer and check for any improvements.
+- Re-run the installer provided in the first solution and check for any improvements.